CMSgov/hpt-validator-cli/README.md

 cms-hpt-validator ./sample.csv v2.0.0 -e 0
 ```

+## Limitations
+There may be a situation in which the CLI tool will run out of memory due to the amount of errors that are found in the file being validated.
+If you run into this NODE error, update the amount of errors to a smaller value that will be allowed to be collected with the `-e, --error-limit` flag.

 ## Contributing

 Thank you for considering contributing to an Open Source project of the US